mbrubeck/fast-rust/src/032-benchmark.md

 In addition to the CPU time and elapsed time, this shows that the program's peak memory usage ([resident set size][rss]) was 6304 KB, and also some information about I/O and memory events.
-See the [GNU time manual] for more information.
+See the [GNU time manual][man time] for more information.

 (TODO: Instructions for Windows?)